Dosu333/fraud-detection/readme.md

 A **machine learning–powered fraud detection pipeline** that identifies fraudulent online financial transactions in real time.

-This project demonstrates my ability to build a **complete end-to-end ML solution** — from data preprocessing and feature engineering to model training, explainability, and containerized deployment using FastAPI.
+This project demonstrates my ability to build a **complete end-to-end ML solution** — from data preprocessing and feature engineering to model training, explainability, and containerized deployment using FastAPI and Celery.

 ---